Types of boilers:

 1. Carry out soot blowing regularly.

-2. Keep combustion equipment in good order so that unburnt particles and soot formation is minimum.
+2. Keep combustion equipment in good order so that unburnt particles and soot formation is minimized.

 3. Smoke tubes are to be physically brushed clean periodically.